 To transform this powerful insight from something interesting you learned into a strategy that changes your life and results, I invite you to take action.
 Specifically, claim your Wildly Important Goal — your WIG.
 Claim it by announcing it to yourself — and then add it to the chat below.

-To lead the way, I’ll share my WIG for 2021: To continue focusing primarily on my health and well-being.
+To lead the way, I’ll share my WIG for this year: To continue focusing primarily on my health and well-being.

 I made great strides in 2020, and I will continue to execute on this goal throughout the next 12 months.
 I want to be lean, strong, fit — I want to sleep well, wake well-rested, think clearly, and continue to lead effectively.

 I challenge you to say yes to the future you want to create by sharing your WIG below.
-I also challenge you to take a second step – share this blog post with someone you care about who is committed to achieving their goals in 2021.
+I also challenge you to take a second step – share this blog post with someone you care about who is committed to achieving their goals this year.

 Create your own accountability group of people who are ready to make the most of the coming year and achieve their Wildly Important Goals.